-This fully accredited program conforms to the requirements of the American Board of Psychiatry and Neurology for certification in Psychiatry.
+This fully accredited program conforms to the requirements of the American Board of Psychiatry and Neurology for board certification in Psychiatry.
 The achievement of core competencies is stressed.
 Residents, under the guidance and supervision of experienced faculty, gain clinical expertise in the care and treatment of a diverse patient population.
-The training program has a strong history of academic presentations at national conferences as well as publications in peer-reviewed journals.
+The training program has a strong history of academic presentations at national conferences as well as publications in peerreviewed journals.

-FIRST YEAR (PGY-1 CATEGORICAL) Eight residents are enrolled in the Categorical First Year, which includes: four months of Internal Medicine, two months of Neurology, four months of Adult Inpatient Psychiatry, 1.5 months of Emergency Psychiatry and one month of Addiction Medicine/Psychiatry.
+FIRST YEAR (PGY-1 CATEGORICAL) Ten residents are enrolled in the Categorical First Year, which includes: four months of Internal Medicine, two months of Neurology, four months of Adult Inpatient Psychiatry, 1.5 months of Emergency Psychiatry and one month of Addiction Medicine.
 All training in the first year takes place at Nassau University Medical Centre (NUMC).

-- During the Internal Medicine rotation, residents will be work alongside Internal Medicine residents to provide medical care.
-Residents gain experience in basic medical skills to enable them to care for patients with multiple diagnoses. - During the Neurology rotation, residents work closely with a Neurology attending to provide consultation throughout the day and also treat patients in an outpatient setting. - The six (6) week Emergency Psychiatry rotation provides an opportunity to view both acute and chronic patients presenting at an earlier stage in the course of their current episode of illness, frequently before any treatment has been provided.
-It is closely related to the experience on the inpatient psychiatry service, since the majority of all admissions are initiated there.
-This experience hones the resident's diagnostic abilities. - The Addiction Medicine/Psychiatry rotation provides the opportunity to work with patients who are acutely detoxifying from substances.
+- During the Internal Medicine rotation, residents will be working alongside Internal Medicine residents to provide medical care.
+Residents gain experience in basic medical skills to be able to care for patients with multiple diagnoses as well as medication management. - During the Neurology rotation, residents work closely with a Neurology attending to see consults throughout the day as well as work in clinic to see patients on an outpatient basis. - The six (6) week Emergency Psychiatry rotation is closely related to the experience on the inpatient service, since the majority of all admissions are initiated in the Psych ED.
+It provides an opportunity to view both acute and chronic patients presenting at an earlier stage in the course of their current episode of illness, frequently before any treatment has been provided.
+This experience hones the resident's diagnostic abilities. - The Addiction Psychiatry rotation allows the opportunity to work with patients who are acutely detoxing from substances.